kadiraio/kadiraio.github.io/_posts/academy/2014-05-28-improve-user-experience.md

 ---
 layout: academy_post
-title: Improve User Experience and Reduce Subscription Rate
+title: Improve User Experience
-permalink: /academyimprove-user-experience-and-reduce-subscription-rate
+permalink: /academy/improve-user-experience
 ---

 Iron Router normally unsubscribes all previous subscriptions when entering into a new route.